Ahmedjellouli/MachineLearning/README.md

-# some popular algorithme in machine learning
+# Some popular algorithm in machine learning